Benderx/mazegen/README.md

 # mazegen

-A maze generation program I wrote in Java.
+Java - a simple maze generator I wrote with a UI.

 Its algorithm only follows 2 simple rules:
 1. If a unexplored space exists, explore (move to) that space and break down the wall in the way.
 2. If no unexplored space exists, go back one space.